ByteDance-Seed/EvaLearn/readme.md

 | `rubric_en`        | English evaluation criteria used by the judge model                           |
 | `canonical_answer` | The expected correct answer                                                   |

 **Note**: The results in our paper use the Chinese rubric, which was carefully annotated by our annotation team and is of high quality.
 The English version was translated using a large language model to help understand the meaning of the rubric.
-Therefore, we **strongly recommend** that everyone use the **Chinese rubrics** for evaluation.
+Therefore, we **strongly recommend** that everyone use the **Chinese rubric** for evaluation.
 We will also update it with a high-quality English rubric in the future.

 ### Sequence JSON Format